-In this section, we explore the effects of a change in the rate of money creation, π , on unemployment, asset returns, and prices.
-Our objective is to quantify the importance of the channels we discussed in previous sections, in particular the interest rate and aggregate demand channels, in determining the slope of the Phillips curve in the long-run.
-In Figure ??, we illustrate the model-implied relationship between inflation and unemployment (solid-green line), as well as the raw data with a linear fit (blue dots and solid-blue line, respectively), in the model with wasteful government purchases.22 Unemployment is shown as percentage point deviations from a 2% inflation steady state.
-Consistent with the data, the model predicts a positively-sloped, but nearly vertical long-run Phillips curve.
+In this section, we explore the effects of a change in the rate of money creation, $\pi$ , on unemployment, asset returns, and prices.
+Our objective is to quantify the importance of the channels we discussed in Section 4, in particular the interest rate and aggregate demand channels, in determining the slope of the Phillips curve in the long-run.